-If you are a motorist in Ontario then it is mandatory to purchase the basic coverage such as third party liability, statutory accident benefits, and direct compensation-property damage (DC-PD).
-Third party liability would cover up to $200,000 which is the required minimum limit.
+If you are a motorist in Ontario then it is mandatory to purchase basic coverage such as third-party liability, statutory accident benefits, and direct compensation-property damage (DC-PD).
+Third-party liability would cover up to $200,000 which is the required minimum limit.
 This coverage covers losses in case you damage property, injure or kill someone else.
-Any lawsuits and claims made against you could be covered by the third party liability coverage.
+Any lawsuits and claims made against you could be covered by third-party liability coverage.

 In order to claim under DC-PD coverage it is vital to meet the following 3 rules:

 - The accident must take place in Ontario.